enfabrica/enkit/scripts/gee.md

 Usage: `gee hello`

-Verifies that the user can communicate with github using ssh.
+Verifies that the user can communicate with github using ssh and the github cli interface.

 For more information:
   https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh